+Get the electrical permit application and apply for electrical permits online.
 Find out how to get an electrical permit for a 1–2 family home and schedule an inspection.
-Get all required forms for a residential electrical permit including the electrical permit application.
 Review what you need to install new outlets or light fixtures, run new wiring or update a fuse box.

 The form takes 15 minutes to complete.
 Permits are issued after payment.

 When a residential electrical permit is needed

 - Install, change or repair any hard-wired electrical system